Helpful How-To's & DIY Tutorials

 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

 It’s been a long winter and a slow start to the spring.
-Finally the days are becoming warmer and sunnier!
+Finally, the days are becoming warmer and sunnier!
 This means you can open the windows to let fresh air into your home.
 But maybe that bright sun shining in your front window is putting a spotlight on some neglected, not-so-clean areas.
 And that fresh breeze wafting in seems to be swirling more dust around than you were expecting.

-When the nice weather arrives and you want to throw open the windows to let in fresh air, make sure your first smells are grass, trees and flowers... and not dust.
+When the nice weather arrives and you want to throw open the windows to let in the fresh air, make sure your first smells are grass, trees and flowers... and not dust.

 Air blowing through air vents, often placed by windows, circulates particles in the air and then settles on your fabric curtains.
 Clean them by taking them down and stretching them flat on a clean bedspread.
 Use the brush attachment of your vacuum to thoroughly remove the dust.
 Depending on the manufacturer’s instructions, you may be able to run your curtains through a light laundry cycle.
-If not, you can spot-clean any stains and hang to dry.
+If not, you can spot-clean any stains and hang them to dry.

 Other types of window coverings can be cleaned with materials you have in your home.
 For vertical blinds, close them as much as possible.
 Take the brush attachment and vacuum top to bottom.
 If there are any spots left after the vacuum, spot clean with soap and water, or a cleaning solution following the manufacturer’s instructions.